 Section 4.
 Annexation.

 With Consent.
-Additional residential property and Common Area may be annexed to the Properties with the consent of two-thirds (2/3) of each class of the members in good standing.
+Additional residential property and Common Area may be annexed to the Properties with the consent of two-thirds (2/3) of the Members in good standing.

 Without Consent.
 Additional land may be annexed by the Association without the consent of the Members.